Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 Day 60-100: The Integration Sprint

-Successful integration requires letting go of practices you've refined over the years.
+Successful integration requires letting go of practices you've refined over years.
 That's harder than it sounds.

 Whether you've actually reached stability depends on execution quality, not calendar time.